boltops-tools/kubes/docs/_docs/yaml/multiple-resources.md

 Notes:

 * The layering definitions for the pre layers must be in singular form.
-* The layering definitions for the post layers must be in a folder with plural form, but define a singlar resource override.
+* The layering definitions for the post layers must be in a folder with plural form, but define a singular resource override.
 * Resources in the main "middle" layer is the only one that allows for multiple resource definitions.

 Multiple resources layering structure.

     .kubes/resources/
     ├── base
-    │   ├── all.rb
+    │   ├── all.rb         # SINGULAR
     │   └── deployment.rb  # SINGULAR
     └── web
         ├── deployments    # PLURAL
-        │   ├── dev.rb
+        │   ├── dev.rb     # SINGULAR
-        │   └── prod.rb
+        │   └── prod.rb    # SINGULAR
         └── deployments.rb # PLURAL

 The main difference is the pluralized filenames.